artiepoole/artiepoole.github.io/z_about.md

 				<p> I grew up in the South East of England before moving to Nottingham to study an
                 integrated masters in Physics.
 Throughout school, I was interested in STEM subjects and making things.
-                My first experience with code was using Lua in a Minecraft mod with my brother and my first (documented, personal) woodworking project was the headphone and controller rack pictured beside but I had made several small things before this.
-The rack was posted to <a href="https://reddit.com">reddit</a> and received over a million views!</p>
+                My first experience with code was using Lua in a Minecraft mod with my brother and my first (documented, personal) woodworking project was the headphone and controller rack pictured beside, but I had made several small things before this. </p>
 				<ul class="actions">
 					<li><a href="/projects/peripheral_rack/" class="button">Learn more</a></li>
 					<li><a href="/projects/" class="button">See more projects</a></li>